hernancerm/zsh-trampoline/README.md

 # zsh-trampoline

-Jump (`cd` or edit with `${EDITOR}`) (to) the places (directory or file) that matter to you.
+Jump to the places that matter to you.

-This plugin is simple.
-Directories and files are always listed in [fzf](https://github.com/junegunn/fzf) for your choosing and there is no ranking algorithm.
-The order for the same files is always the same.

 ## Demo

 https://github.com/user-attachments/assets/1b1f5534-a705-448e-8be3-7b1d89a3cf18

 ## Usage

+This plugin is simple.
+Directories and files are always listed in [fzf](https://github.com/junegunn/fzf) for your choosing and there is no ranking algorithm.
+The same files are always listed in the same order.

 Press `Ctrl+j` to start fzf with directories and files to "jump" to: `cd` or edit with `${EDITOR}`.
 This list is taken from the global parameter `ZT_CONFIG` that you need to